poweradmin/poweradmin-docs/docs/installation/manual.md

 ## Web Server Configuration

 ### Apache Configuration
-For a basic Apache configuration, you can use the following settings:
+For a basic Apache configuration (without API support), you can use the following settings:

 ```apache
 <VirtualHost *:80>